-Location /Design & Flow/ Ease of use of toilet facilities
+Location / Design & Flow/ Ease of use of toilet facilities

-- Where the facilities are located - How many locations toilets are located throughout the activity/centre. - How the facilities work for the visitor in terms of ease of movement within cubicles, at basins and dryers, are there hooks and shelving for visitor belongings.
+- · Where facilities are located - How many locations toilets are located throughout the attraction. - How the facilities work for the visitor in terms of ease of movement within cubicles, at basins and dryers, are there hooks and shelving for visitor belongings.